 This triple suggestion provides three solid legs for a new Learner Renaissance.
 Three pragmatic justifications support this triad.

 · It would rule out the dominance of criminal capital: an unacceptable overhead for peace societies.
 Yet this is a common social paradox in weapon societies, allowed to persist along with other prized contradictions.
 In truth, small doses of crime lubricate a rule-bound civilization where harsh rules should be bent in favor of average people and not enforced to their detriment.
 The best laws are draconian but rarely applied in full force because they can be appealed repeatedly.
-Amsterdam’s tolerant habit of Gedogen (illegal but tolerated) should be resorted to in every case where it would safely apply.
+Amsterdam’s tolerant habit of Gedogen (illegal but tolerated) should be resorted to in every case where it could be safely applied.

 · As worker benefits evaporate, shrinking retirement funds will provide less and less investment capital for industrial growth.